Choosing an Intel® RealSense™ Depth Camera

 Next, let’s compare “min Z” or the distance from your depth camera to the object being captured.
 The Intel RealSense D435 depth camera has more depth noise (>2x) at any given range compared to the Intel RealSense D415 depth camera, and it does have a smaller minimum operation distance (~0.5x) at the same resolution.
 This means you can get closer to the camera.
 For example, at 848 x 480 resolution, the Intel RealSense D415 depth camera has a min Z of about 29 centimeters, whereas the Intel RealSense D435 depth camera’s min Z is 17 centimeters.

 The Intel RealSense D415 depth camera provides the best performance across a variety of use cases.
 The Intel RealSense D435 depth camera is best for use cases that require as wide a FOV as possible.
-Check out this comparison chart, then go to https://www.intelrealsense.com/stereo-depth/ for more comparisons and product briefs.
+Check out this comparison chart, then go to https://www.intelrealsense.com/stereo-depth/ for more information.